thuantv-uit/React_Basic/README.md

 ```

 ## 6. Form and Event
 1. In React, a **form** is a UI component used to collect user input (e.g., text, selections) via elements like <input>, <textarea>, or <select>.
 It manages input data using state (often with useState) and handles submission with event handlers.

-- **State** (input) tracks input value.
-- **onChange** updates state with user input.
-- **onSubmit** handles form submission, using e.preventDefault() to prevent page refresh.
-- Props can pass data or functions to customize form behavior across components.

 2. In React, an **event** is a user or system action (e.g., click, input change, key press) handled by event handlers in components, typically passed as props or defined in JSX using camelCase attributes (e.g., onClick, onChange).

 ![result2](public/result2.png)